hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/FullConfChapter.md

 ```

-It has below parameters.
+Set configuration has the following parameters.

-- `backup-count`: Count of synchronous backups.
-Remember that, Set is a non-partitioned data structure, i.e. all entries of a Set resides in one partition.
-When this parameter is '1', it means there will be a backup of that Set in another node in the cluster.
+- `backup-count`: Number of synchronous backups.
+Set is a non-partitioned data structure, so all entries of a Set reside in one partition.
+When this parameter is '1', there will be 1 backup of that Set in another node in the cluster.
 When it is '2', 2 nodes will have the backup.
-- `async-backup-count`: Count of asynchronous backups.
+- `async-backup-count`: Number of asynchronous backups.
-- `statistics-enabled`: If set as `true`, you can retrieve statistics for this Set.
+- `statistics-enabled`: If set to `true`, you can retrieve statistics for this Set.
-- `max-size`: It is the maximum entry size for this Set.
+- `max-size`: Maximum number of entries for this Set.
 - `item-listeners`: ???